Graphene shapes from quantum elasticity: III. Effective free energy of a 2D Dirac material

-with $\tr$ being the pseudo-spin trace.
-The first coefficients $E_k$ on a manifold without boundaries are local $O(2)$ invariant quantities~\cite{parker2009quantum}.
-In 2D, the Ricci scalar curvature $R$ is the only independent component of the Riemann tensor $R_{abcd}=Rg_{a[c}g_{d]b}$, allowing us to evaluate $E_k$ in terms of $R$,
+with $\tr$ being the pseudospin trace.
+The first coefficients $E_k$ on a manifold without boundaries are local $O(2)$ invariant quantities~\cite{parker2009quantum}, (see Appendix~C).
+In two dimensions, the Ricci scalar curvature $R$ is the only independent component of the Riemann tensor $R_{abcd}=\frac{R}{2}(g_{ac}g_{bd}-g_{ad}g_{bc})$, allowing us to evaluate $E_k$ in terms of $R$,